falkr/iik-edu/pages/external-TTM4502.md

 * The students that are presenting.
 It is compulsory for the students to attend all the sessions in the track in which they are themselves presenting.
 Exceptions are however made for students that have another exam on the same day.
 Students must be physically present in the room unless otherwise agreed upon.

-* The supervisors and the co-supervisors working at the department are expected to attend the sessions where the students they have be supervising are presenting.
+* The main supervisors and the co-supervisors working at the department are expected to attend the sessions where the students they have be supervising are presenting.
 Because of travels and other pressing activities this is unfortunately not always the case.

 * Everyone at the department, employees and students, is invited to come.